 - View the Students Risk Trend, for a time-based distribution of students grouped by risk level.

-- View Risk Score By Student, for a list of students per the pulldown filters' selection, including their latest risk score and metric values.
+- View the Risk Score By Student, for a list of students, or an individual student, per the pulldown filters' selection, including their latest risk score and performance metric values.

 - Configure the Settings for calculating students' risk scores based on a school or program's criteria, and daily alerts.
 (Only accessible to permissioned Admin users.)